zeroc-ice/gulp-ice-builder/README.md

 ```js
 iceBuilder.compile({dest: "js/generated"})
 ```
-When this option is set, dependencies will be compunted and saved in .depend subdir, this avoid unnecessary recompilation of your `Slice` files.
-This directory must be the same as the directory used with `gulp.dest()`.
+When this option is set, dependencies will be computed and saved in a `.depend` sub-directory.
+This avoids unnecessary recompilation of your `Slice` files.
+This directory must be the same as the directory used for `gulp.dest()`.

 ### exe `String`